aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/sim/sim.rst

 Base path for the files where the bad frames will be stored or read.
 To this base path is added the noise point value and the matching module extension.
-With the above example, you may get files like that:
+With the above example, you may get files such as:

    * :file:`errors/err_0.64.src`
    * :file:`errors/err_0.64.enc`